jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 Coupling and Cohesion are on a boundary spectrum.
 That's why __loose-coupling/high-cohesion__ and __tight-coupling/low-cohesion__ tend to be paired together.
 They represent the same basic concept of dependency and knowledge at a distance relative to a boundary.

-High cohesion means that most elements that are responsible for a behavior (or feature) reside within a boundary.
+__High Cohesion__ means that most elements that are responsible for a behavior (or feature) reside within a boundary.
 Elements not responsible for a behavior do not reside within the boundary.
 Behavior modifications may cause updates to all cohesive elements within the boundary.
 You or your team should have complete responsibility for the boundary meaning there's little to no coordination with others.

-Loose coupling means that dependency and knowledge among boundaries is limited.
+__Loose Coupling__ means that dependency and knowledge among boundaries is limited.
 Abstractions, such as interfaces and APIs are boundary access ports that encapsulate internal elements within the other boundaries.
 Interfaces and APIs provide access to behavior provided by other boundaries without requiring external coupling to internal elements of those other boundaries.

 <img src="https://codeopinion.com/wp-content/uploads/2021/12/2-1-768x655.png" alt="Big Ball of Mud" title="Image Source: https://codeopinion.com/long-live-the-monolith-monolithic-architecture-big-ball-of-mud/" width = "35%" align="right" style="padding-right: 20px;">

-Low cohesion and tight coupling render the boundaries meaningless.
+__Low Cohesion__ and __Tight Coupling__ render the boundaries meaningless.
 Elements have dependency upon and knowledge of other elements anywhere.
 A modification anywhere can have an impact everywhere.
 You and your team may have limited responsibility for many of the impacted elements requiring coordination with others.
 Additionally, updates made by others may impact your team's elements as well.
 A design like this is often called a [Big Ball of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/).

-Tight coupling also leads to daisy chaining.
+__Tight Coupling__ also leads to daisy chained dependencies.
 An update to one element may require an update to a tightly coupled element, which may require an update to another tightly coupled element, etc. This daisy chained dependency can trigger what at first appears to be a simple update to spread like wildfire as cascading updates spread throughout the system.

 With this more fluid interpretation of Coupling and Cohesion, we could have a system with __loose-coupling/high-cohesion__ on the macro design level and __tight-coupling/low-cohesion__ on the micro design level.
 That is, there may be low coupling between packages and high cohesion within a package, but the design inside the package could have tight coupling and low cohesion almong the classes and methods within the package.